Trump administration cancels English classes, soccer, legal aid for unaccompanied child migrants in U.S. shelters

 More than 40,800 unaccompanied children have been placed into HHS custody after crossing the U.S.-Mexico border this year, a 57 percent increase from last year that is putting ORR on track to care for the largest number of minors in the program’s history.
 Federal law requires the Department of Homeland Security to move unaccompanied minors from austere border jails to more child-appropriate shelters, and they must do so swiftly.

 An average of 12,500 children and youths were held in federal shelters nationwide in April, according to HHS.
 They stayed an average of 48 days until a case worker could place them with a sponsor, usually a relative.
-While they wait in the shelters, minors attend school, study math and English, and participate in extracurricular activities such as ping-pong, soccer or other sports.
+While they wait in the shelters, minors attend school, study math and English and participate in extracurricular activities such as ping-pong, soccer or other sports.

 Most of the minors are teenagers fleeing violence and poverty in Guatemala, Honduras and El Salvador.